 An injection of steroid medicine

 An injection directly into a joint may be an option if a joint becomes badly swollen (inflamed).
+However, there is evidence that steroid injections may be either completely ineffective or effective for just a relatively short period of time.

 Herbal creams and gels